 The amortization is included in interest income in the consolidated statement of income.
-Gains and losses are recognized in the consolidated statement of income under "Other income" when the HTM investments are derecognized and impaired, as well as through the amortization process.
+Gains and losses are recognized in the consolidated statement of income under "Other income (losses)" when the HTM investments are derecognized and impaired, as well as through the amortization process.

-As of September 30, 2012 and 2011, the Group has no HTM investments.
+As of September 30, 2013 and 2012, the Group has no HTM investments.